Isaac5886/Loan-default-prediction-in-microfinance-using-machine-learning-/README.md

-# 🔍 Loan Default Prediction using Machine Learning
+# 🔍 Loan Default Prediction In Microfinance using Machine Learning

 # 📌 Introduction
 Loan default is a major risk in the financial industry.
 This project aims to build a machine learning model that predicts whether a loan applicant is likely to default, based on historical loan data.
 The goal is to help financial institutions make informed credit decisions.